zack4coding/go-flowchart/README.md

 go run server.go
 ```
 Then access http://localhost:8989 on chrome.
-And input any Package path which you want to analyze.
+and input any Package path which you want to analyze under $GOPATH/src.